real-tintin/ugglan/doc/source/drone.rst

 As one can see, the ``DataLogQueue`` maintains a thread safe queue for the producers to push to and the ``DataLogger`` to pop from.
-But it also stores the last (pushed) sample for consumers to use e.g., the ``StateControl`` which runs at a constant execution/sample rate i.e. to simplify the signal processing.
+But it also stores the last (pushed) sample for consumers to use e.g., the ``StateControl`` which runs at a constant execution/sample rate i.e., to simplify the signal processing.
 Note, other tasks than producers may populate the queue e.g., estimated states which are useful for offline tuning of control laws.

 Note, some signals such as the ones from the pressure sensor will only be sampled